axiomzen/Look-Alike/coffee/kdtree.coffee.md

 Start at the root:

         root = @getRoot()
-        if root is null then return [] else _helper root, 0
+        ans = if root is null then [] else _helper root, 0
+        console.log count + " recursions"
+        ans

     module.exports = KDtree